PurdueVIP-HumanBehavior/re-id/README.md

    - if all of the packages don't get downloaded, try removing all the gibberish after the version number?
 2. download the raw video data from the drive, keep them in on directory (for example, "msee2_data")
    - can be found on drive: Human Behavior Spring 2020/Data/MSEE
-3. change directory path to the one with video data made in step 1 in line 17, global variable datapath
+3. change directory path in line 17 to the one with video data made in step 2, global variable datapath
 4. triggering needs a reference image
    - download 00000.jpg from drive folder (in root directory)
    - change line 18 to path of that image, wherever you've saved it